 - (g) Attorney Registration for Electronic Filing.
 All attorneys who wish to file documents in the Eastern District of California must be admitted to practice or admitted to appear pro hac vice.
 Admission to practice in the Eastern District of California includes the requirement that the attorney complete an e-filing registration form and receive a username and password.
-Completion of the registration form will permit electronic filing of documents and, unless an attorney opts out, will authorize acceptance of service by electronic means.
+Completion of the registration form will permit electronic filing of documents and will authorize acceptance of service by electronic means.
 To do this, an attorney must have a valid internet email address.
 After registration, attorneys will receive a unique user name and password.
 Registration enables an attorney to file documents electronically.
 The court registration name and password, when utilized for the electronic filing of documents, will serve as the party's signature for Fed.
 R. Civ.
 P. 11 purposes.
 See also L.R.
 131. In conjunction with the court filing registration requirement, registration for PACER, see L.R.
 135(g)(3), is also mandated in order to permit access to images of documents maintained within court electronic records. - (1) Consent to Service.
-Unless an attorney opts out by designating such on the registration form, registration as a filing user constitutes: (1) consent to receive service electronically pursuant to Fed.
+Registration as a filing user constitutes: (1) consent to receive service electronically pursuant to Fed.
 R. Civ.
 P. 5(b)(2)(E) and Fed.
 R. Crim.
 P. 49 and waiver of the right to receive service by any other means; and (2) consent to making electronic service pursuant to Fed.
 R. Civ.
 P. 5(b)(2)(E) and Fed.
 R. Crim.
 P. 49 and waiver of the right to make service by any other means.
 This consent pertinent to Fed.
 R. Civ.
 P. 5 does not affect service of a summons and complaint pursuant to Fed.
 R. Civ.
 P. 4, i.e., there is no electronic service of a complaint.
 The foregoing waiver of service and notice applies to notice of the entry of an order or judgment.
-Service by electronic means is complete upon transmission of the Notice of Electronic Filing. - (2) Court Preference.
-Although the Eastern District of California does not require attorneys to serve and/or accept service of documents by electronic means, the Court strongly encourages the use of this practice. - (3) PACER Registration Required.
+Service by electronic means is complete upon transmission of the Notice of Electronic Filing. - (2) PACER Registration Required.
 Documents already on the Court's servers are accessed through the Public Access to Court Electronic Records ("PACER") Service Center.
 A PACER login is required in order to utilize CM/ECF to review documents, in addition to, the password issued by the Court for filing purposes.
-To register for PACER, a user must complete the online form or submit a registration form, available on the PACER website (http://pacer.psc.uscourts.gov).

-(4) Credit Card Payment.
+To register for PACER, a user must complete the online form or submit a registration form, available on the PACER website (http://pacer.psc.uscourts.gov). - (3) Credit Card Payment.
 All fees related to electronically-filed documents, e.g., complaint, should be paid by use of a credit card on the Court's secure servers.
 If credit card payment cannot be made, fees may be paid by check or money order; however, when payment of fees is required, the document will not be filed until payment is tendered.